kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 http://localhost:8090/ui/executions/sentry_article/sentry_info_task/1TFBhMb71oc30cvfActPxp/logs

-And finally, when you execute the flow, click on the Gantt line item and Kestra will show you the JSON that was sent to Sentry:**
+Finally, after you executed the flow, navigate to the logs from the Logs or Gantt tabs, and Kestra will show you the JSON that was sent to Sentry:**

 ![sentry produce](/blogs/2024-01-08-sentry-plugin/kestra_just_send_log_link_json.png)